Golden Gate to Ancient Rus'. VI

 icon

-The children saw intricate letters on one of the icons, but they could not read it.
-The letters seemed to be familiar, but they did not add up to words.
+The children saw intricate letters on one of the icons, but could not read them.
+The letters seemed to be familiar, but did not form words.
 Why do you think?

 From the history of the Cyrillic alphabet

-Especially for the Slavs, this alphabet was invented by two brothers, Cyril and Methodius.
+This alphabet was invented especially for the Slavs by two brothers, Cyril and Methodius.
 Why do you think the alphabet is called Cyrillic?
 Us.
 49th

 In the illustration on the left you see these brothers.
 What do you think this image is? (icon)

 Now let's look at the illustrations on p.
-50 and determine what they wrote with such intricate letters?
+50 and determine what they wrote on in such intricate letters?

-In the 12th century in Rus' they still did not know how to make paper and did not even know that such material existed in the world.
-But many were literate and used birch bark (birch bark) for everyday records.
+In the 12th century in Rus' they did not yet know how to make paper and did not even know that such a material existed in the world.
+But many were literate and used birch bark (birch bark) for everyday writing.
 The letters on it were pressed with a pointed stick.
 But books were written on parchment - specially treated animal skin.
-The book was very hard.
+The book was very difficult.
 The covers were made of thin boards and covered with leather.
 The cover was decorated with gold and silver plates and precious stones.
-They wrote them by hand.
+They were written by hand.
 Looking at the illustration on p.
 49 and 53.
-And who wrote them, we learn from the textbook, p.
+And who wrote them, we find out from the textbook, p.
 51, last paragraph.

 Who wrote books in Ancient Rus'?